-From Jarvis and Creasey, "Activities for Lifespan Developmental Psychology Courses" Learning Objective 3: Explain how heredity and environment interact in human development.
+From Jarvis and Creasey, "Activities for Lifespan Developmental Psychology Courses" Learning Objective 3: Identify some important reproductive challenges and choices.

 Understanding the origins of attention deficit hyperactivity disorder (ADHD) has implications for treatment and educational practices for such children.
 However, the scientific community is somewhat divided about the origins of this disorder.
 This activity involves students in an informed debate about the origins of ADHD.